 .

 This is a nested (level 1) comment about the book.
-I particularly liked the parts about Debugging, Diagnostics, Software Development.
-Would recommend to anyone interested in Programming!
+I particularly liked the parts about Debugging, Diagnostics.
+Would recommend to anyone interested in Computers & Technology!

 User